Sharing My Testimony

 Please feel free to reach out to me with your questions, I am happy to share my experience with you as making the decision to become a Christian is the most important one you will ever make.

-At age 21, and a single-parent, I attended a Campus Crusade for Christ Conference with one of my closest friends and had a life-changing time.
+At 13 years of age, I rededicated my life to Jesus Christ and was involved with church and school activities.
+Unfortunately, my parents divorced a couple of years later as their differences became too impossible to reconcile.
+Then, at the age of 21, and a single-parent, I attended a Campus Crusade for Christ Conference with one of my closest friends and had a life-changing time.
 I still remember how it felt to become a spirit-filled Christian.
 As a young adult, I better understood what is meant for Christ to die on the cross for my sins, but also to rise up again and conquer death, hell and the grave.

 When you are ready to accept Jesus Christ as your personal Savior, please get in a good bible church, ask lots of questions. and when you are ready discuss your salvation decision with a Christian pastor.